oils-for-unix/blog-code/catbrain/NOTES.md

   - Or does it?
   - I'm thinking of the "backing lines" problem
 - GC
+  - an idea is to allow copying between VMs, rather than GC
+  - rooting is still annoying
 - O(1) list and dict
   - I think the array type could be a linked list, like bash?
   - then you don't have to worry about growing?